freezenik/softtrees/README.md

 # softtrees

-This is the accompanying R package for this article:
+This is the accompanying R package for the article:

 Nikolaus Umlauf and Nadja Klein.
 Adaptive Soft Distributional Regression Trees.
 Technical report 2022.